EU accession to the Council of Europe Convention on preventing and combating violence against women ('Istanbul Convention')

 - Parliament has condemned campaigns against the Istanbul Convention, based on deliberate misinterpretations, as a rejection of the internationally agreed zero-tolerance norm for violence against women and gender-based violence.

-- On 25 January 2023, FEMM and LIBE adopted their joint interim report on EU accession to the Istanbul Convention.
+- On 25 January 2023, FEMM and LIBE adopted a joint interim report on the accession by the EU to the Istanbul Convention.
 The Plenary Session debated the report on 14 February 2023 and adopted it with a substantial majority.
 The text calls for EU ratification, urges Member States which have not ratified it to do so without delay, and encourages national authorities to adopt measures to fight disinformation about the Convention.

-- In its meeting of 21 February 2023, the Council requested the consent of the European Parliament to adopt the decisions on the ratification of the Convention.
-The Council draft decisions on the conclusion emphasise that the EU will accede to the Convention only as regards matters falling under its exclusive competences as conferred by agreed common rules in the area of judicial cooperation, and asylum and non-refoulement, as well as with regard to the institutions and public administration of the Union.
+In its meeting of 21 February 2023, the Council requested the consent of the European Parliament to adopt the decisions on the ratification of the Convention.
+The Council draft decisions on the conclusion emphasise that the EU will accede to the Convention only as regards matters falling under its exclusive competences following from agreed common rules in the area of judicial cooperation, and asylum and non-refoulement, as well as with regard to the institutions and public administration of the Union.
+In the May 2023 Plenary Session, the Parliament gave its consent with a substantial majority to the EU accession to the Convention.

 In an Opinion on combating violence against women, adopted on 13 July 2022, the European Economic and Social Committee considers it essential and urgent for the Istanbul Convention to be ratified by all Member States that have not yet done so, and by the EU itself.